Small objects in the eye

 Superficial corneal abrasions usually heal within a few hours or days.

 If symptoms return after a couple of weeks or months, you might have recurrent corneal erosion (RCE).
 Here the can’t heal because the new cells don’t attach properly.
-Symptoms may include pain after waking up, sensitivity to light, watery eyes, cramps in the eyelid and blurry vision.
+Symptoms may include pain after waking up, sensitivity to light, watery eyes, a twitching eyelid and blurry vision.

 Recurrent corneal erosion is quite rare: It occurs in less than 1 out of 100 people who have a minor eye injury.